Dynatrace/obslab-log-problem-detection/docs/review-problem.md

 !!! tip
     Right click each image and "Open image in new tab" to see a larger version.

-After a few moments, DAVIS will detect the issue and create a problem.
+After a few moments, Dynatrace will detect the issue and create a problem.

 !!! question
     Let's see what Dynatrace can tell us about this issue...